caraya/personal-blog/content/blog/color-fonts.md

 Status per browser:

-Safari doesn't take the font color into consideration at all.
+* Safari doesn't take the font color into consideration at all

-and turns the font into a black and white affair that looks good but it's not what I wanted
+  * Turns the font into a black and white affair that looks good but it's not what I wanted

-I would have expected the browser to at least render the colors in the font.
+  * I would have expected the browser to at least render the colors in the font

-Chrome ignores the @font-palete at-rule and the font-palette attribute altogether
+* Chrome ignores the @font-palete at-rule and the font-palette attribute altogether

-It honors the colors as stored in the font.
+  * It honors the colors as stored in the font

-Firefox doesn't support color fonts at all
+* Firefox doesn't support color fonts at all

-The font I tested with renders as white letters in black background
+  * The font I tested with renders as white letters in black background

 ## More information